huaweicloud/terraform-provider-huaweicloud/docs/resources/dns_zone.md

 * `value_specs` - (Optional, Map, ForceNew) Map of additional options.
 Changing this creates a new DNS zone.

+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the zone.
+  Changing this creates a new zone.

 The `router` block supports:

 * `router_id` - (Required, String) ID of the associated VPC.